takahirohonda/js-design-patterns-for-react/apps/java-prac/src/code-challenge/1-JavaArrays.md

 String[] names = new String[3];
 ```

 Use `ArrayList` if you need to use JS equivalent.
+JS array is an dynamic array, not linked list.

 | Feature             | Java Array     | Java List (`ArrayList`) | JavaScript Array   |
 | ------------------- | -------------- | ----------------------- | ------------------ |